KrypticIO/mcp-openapi-explorer/README.md

 **Parameters:**
 - `spec_id` (string, required): ID of the API spec to delete (use list_api_specs to see available specs)

+When deleting an API spec with a specified configuration file, the spec URL will be automatically removed from the configuration file's `specs` list for persistence.

 ### `refresh_api_spec`